will-yanfeng-fang/will-yanfeng-fang.github.io/_pages/about.md

 ---
 permalink: /
-title: "Hi folks😄 Welcome to My Website!!"
+title: "Hi Folks 😄 Welcome to My Website!!"
 author_profile: true
 redirect_from:
   - /about/